ZuriJabari/farm/README.md

 - PRs require at least one review
 - Commit messages must follow conventional commits format
 - Branch must be up to date before merging
+- All commits must be signed with GPG